YangYongJin/MELO/README.md

 ## Datasets

 We use three datasets; movielens(1m and 10m), amazon grocery, and yelp.
 Movielens dataset are automatically downloaded if you run an experiment on movielens.
-After movielens dataset is downloaded, Data folder is created.
-For amazon dataset, create amazon folder inside Data folder and then upload Amazon Grocery dataset inside  amazon folder which can be downloaded from https://jmcauley.ucsd.edu/data/amazon/.
-For yelp dataset, create yelp folder inside Data folder and then upload yelp dataset inside yelp folder which can be downloaded from https://www.yelp.com/dataset/documentation/main
+Preprocessed amazon grocery data is already in Data folder.
+Original amazon data can be downloaded from https://jmcauley.ucsd.edu/data/amazon/.
+For yelp dataset, you need to unzip yelp data since yelp dataset is much bigger than others.
+Original yelp data can be downloaded from https://www.yelp.com/dataset/documentation/main